top of page

 Q: Do you massage clients who are not pregnant or postpartum?

 Yes!
-While I specialize in the perinatal phase, I am also a specialist in bodywork as it pertains to women's health.
+While I specialize in the perinatal phase, I am also a specialist in bodywork as it pertains to women's wellness.
 You do not need to be pregnant or postpartum in order to schedule bodywork with me.

 Have more questions?